Step 4: Divide Annual Hours Needed by Annual Hours Available Per FTE to Determine FTEs Needed

 Why do the ABA workload studies use 2,080 attorney hours per year?

-This hours assumption is extremely conservative.
+This assumption is extremely conservative.
 It does not account for holidays, sick leave, or vacation time.
 It also assumes that an attorney can spend all of their working time on client representation.
 It does not account for staff meetings, travel time to the jail or court, administrative work, or training and continuing legal education (CLE).
-The ABA used 2,080 hours as the Annual Hours per FTE because it is conservative and exceeds the billable hours requirements of most large law firms.
+The ABA used 2,080 hours as the Annual Hours Per FTE because it is conservative and exceeds the billable hours requirements of most large law firms.
 As a result, it is difficult to argue against.
 However, spending 2,080 hours on case work would require an attorney to work far more than 40 hours per week.

 To calculate Annual Hours per FTE, you would start with the total number of attorney hours available per year (typically 2,080: 8 hours per day x 5 days per week x 52 weeks per year) and then subtract the time needed for various types of leave or other work (e.g., training and administrative tasks).
-This calculation is easiest in systems with full time attorney employees, but will be different for systems that use private or contract attorneys (see FAQs below).
+This calculation is easiest in systems with full-time attorney employees, but will be different for systems that use private or contract attorneys (see FAQs below).

 Vacation, Sick Leave, and Holidays